mattrothenberg/prototyping-playbook/README.md

 # Prototyping Playbook
 https://mattrothenberg.github.io/prototyping-playbook/

 A collection of short tutorials (or “plays”) geared towards designers who are interested in using the browser for their design and prototyping needs.

 ## Installation

-Clone the repo and install Jekyll dependencies
+Clone the repo and install the required Jekyll dependencies

 ```
 bundle install